vlpannel/srt-pulsar/README.md

 In order to open and use flowgraphs, after downloading them, activate the applicable GNU Radio Conda environment and use command `gnuradio-companion` to open GNU Radio Companion (GRC), GNU Radio's GUI for running and manipulating flowgraphs.
 For more information on how to use GRC, see [GNU Radio Wiki](https://wiki.gnuradio.org/index.php?title=Main_Page).

+Additio

 ## Future Work

 There are many ways this work could be improved in the future, including:
-- Creating an OOT module to replace all custom Python blocks
+- Creating an OOT module to group together all te pulsar-processing tools
 - Filtering out frequency-specific interference by comparing variances of all channels and discarding noisy channels
 - Creating a method of coherent (within a channel) dedispersion for these flowgraphs